88 Level Number

 SET MALE TO TRUE.

 Note!
-SET statement sets the condition name and indirectly assigns the value to the conditional variable.
+SET statement assigns the condition name value to the conditional variable.
 So, it is always good to double-check before using the SET statement.

 How do we validate the condition name?

-IF and EVALUATE statements use condition names to validate conditions using condition names that produce TRUE or FALSE.
-Based on the result, the program flow gets decided.
+The IF and EVALUATE statements use condition names to validate conditions that produce TRUE or FALSE.
+Based on the result, the program flow is decided.
+For example -

 01 WS-GENDER PIC X(01).